timrobot/CortexNanoBridge/README.md

 sudo reboot
 ```

-#### Jetson Orin Nano only
+#### Jetson Orin Nano only, if using VEX V5
-On Ubuntu 22.04 (the operating system that Jetpack6 uses), CH340 drivers do not work all that well.
-So, a [couple of steps](https://www.makeriot2020.com/index.php/2022/06/23/fix-driver-issues-with-ch340g-on-ubuntu-22-04-lts-and-possibly-other-linux-distros/) may need to be followed to get it to work:
+On Ubuntu 22.04 (the operating system that Jetpack6 uses), the drivers for the cables that communicate with the V5 do not work.
+So, a [couple of steps](https://www.makeriot2020.com/index.php/2022/06/23/fix-driver-issues-with-ch340g-on-ubuntu-22-04-lts-and-possibly-other-linux-distros/) are required to get it to work:
 ```bash
 sudo apt-get uninstall brltty
 git clone https://github.com/juliagoda/CH341SER